Money is the leading cause of stress in the UK

 Our work for O2 had customer service and a human-led experience at its heart.
 Each new employee was taken through a bespoke training programme that was inspired by the store’s individual city and the people living there.
 Nurturing emotional intelligence and the ability to excite and inform customers, the programme ensured that staff could provide a much more memorable in-store experience.

-No, not Elon Musk or Richard Branson and their intergalactic future-preneurialism.
+No, not Elon Musk or Jeff Bezos and their intergalactic future-preneurialism.
 The physical space that can, through no fault of your own: be costly, no longer fit for purpose, in the wrong part of town or simply uninviting to a demanding customer.
-Brands that recognise they need to behave differently in different spaces in order to stay relevant are able to maximise their return on investment and create headlines at the same time.
+Brands that recognise the need to behave differently in different spaces in order to stay relevant are able to maximise their return on investment and create headlines at the same time.

 Stop seeing a costly space, start seeing a living billboard for your brand vision and values.
-What can you do and say here that helps your customers (and non-customers) double take your brand?
-Focus on your target customers, remember secondary and halo customers still benefit and crucially, recommend you to others.
+What can you do and say here that helps your customers (and non-customers) double-take your brand?
+Focus on your target customers, but remember secondary and halo customers still benefit and crucially recommend you to others.

-Think about how your total offer can be experienced in different space constraints, better to do fewer things well, than all things with compromise.
-This is starting to become evident in high street banking, with mobile (on wheels) remote community solutions, tailored convenience-led small formats and high footfall experience flagships in major cities.
+Think about how your total offer can be experienced in different space constraints - better to do fewer things well, than all things with compromise.
+This is starting to become evident in high street banking, with mobile (on wheels) remote community solutions, tailored convenience-led small formats and high footfall experience flagships in major cities and emerging neighbourhood destinations.

-Automotive brands are starting to experiment with formats that bolster their existing network and offer a viable alternative to the industrial estate experience, appearing in high footfall malls and high streets and adopting a fashion and lifestyle approach to shopping and browsing.
-Our work with digital platform Rockar has helped put Hyundai, Jaguar and Land Rover customers in control of the experience, with ultimate convenience and ‘add-to-basket’ ease.
+Automotive brands are continuing to experiment with formats that bolster their existing network and offer a viable alternative to the industrial estate experience, appearing in high footfall malls and high streets and adopting a fashion and lifestyle approach to shopping and browsing.
+Our work with digital platform Rockar has helped put Hyundai, Jaguar, Ford, Mitsubishi and Land Rover customers in control of the car-buying experience, with ultimate convenience and ‘add-to-basket’ ease.

 What’s challenging you and your customers?
-If you’d like to think about your challenges, value-add customer experiences, or reframe your barriers and benefits as opportunities in order to become an engaging brand, we’d love to hear from you… please don’t hesitate to contact email@example.com.
+If you’d like to think about your challenges, value-add customer experiences, or reframe your barriers and benefits as opportunities in order to become an engaging brand, we’d love to hear from you.